-You’ll learn about the core areas of psychology, such as social, developmental and cognitive psychology, biological bases of psychology, and individual differences.
-You’ll also develop the statistical and research methods skills you need to conduct independent research projects, under our expert supervision.
+You’ll learn about the core areas of psychology, such as social, developmental and cognitive psychology, the biological bases of psychology, and individual differences.
+You’ll also develop the research and statistical skills you need to conduct independent research projects under our expert supervision.

 Accredited against the requirements for the Graduate Basis for Chartered Membership (GBC) of the British Psychological Society (BPS).

 Further course information

 The course is intensive, and you will need to demonstrate resilience, maturity and the ability to cope with a challenging course when you apply.
 You’ll be expected to spend approximately 40 hours a week on your coursework, independent learning and research-related activities.
 The course begins in October and runs to September the following year.

 What does teaching consist of?

 You’ll be expected to engage in a series of absorbing lectures, seminars, and workshops, as well as smaller-sized tutorials.
 We support our teaching through technology wherever possible.

 You’ll be assessed through a combination of written and verbal coursework, presentations, end-of-semester exams, and through your MSc dissertation.